What time do supermarkets start/stop selling alcohol?

-Generally speaking, most Tesco, Asda, Sainsbury’s, Morrisons, Lidl, Aldi, Marks & Spencer, Waitrose, Co-Op and Iceland branches in England & Wales are licensed to sell alcohol for the duration of the time they are open to the public but there are exceptions where local licensing authorities (councils) have refused to grant alcohol licences for the full hours applied for.
+Generally speaking, most Tesco, Asda, Sainsbury’s, Morrisons, Lidl, Aldi, Marks & Spencer, Waitrose, Co-Op and Iceland branches in England & Wales are licensed to sell alcohol for the duration of the time they are open to the public but there are exceptions where local licensing authorities (councils) have refused to grant alcohol licences for the full hours applied for, so there is no guarantee that you’ll be able to purchase alcohol at any time the store is open.

 Guidance issued by the Home Office states “shops, stores and supermarkets should normally be free to provide sales of alcohol for consumption off the premises at any times when the retail outlet is open for shopping unless there are good reasons, based on the licensing objectives, for restricting those hours”.